Behind-the-scenes look at GovTech’s Red Team cyberattack

-But these activities are all in a day’s work for Mr Chong Rong Hwa and Mr Terence Teo, principal cybersecurity specialist and senior cybersecurity specialist respectively at the Government Technology Agency of Singapore’s (GovTech) Cyber Security Group.
+But these activities are all in a day’s work for Mr Chong Rong Hwa, director, advanced cybersecurity capabilities and Mr Terence Teo, lead cybersecurity specialist at the Government Technology Agency of Singapore’s (GovTech) Cyber Security Group.

 Mr Chong and Mr Teo are part of GovTech’s Red Team, a white-hat group that plans and carries out unannounced cyberattacks against government agencies in Singapore.

 Red-teaming, as their job is known, emulates how an adversary might mount an attack.
 It helps organisations identify vulnerabilities and stress-test response strategies.

 “The mission of the Red Team is to build stronger resistance against cybersecurity attacks for government systems through proactive discovery of cybersecurity gaps in people, processes and technology,” Mr Chong tells TechNews.

 Curious about their work?
 Read on for a blow-by-blow account of a Red Team attack and a behind-the-scenes look at how it was planned.

 D-Day minus 45 days: the plotting begins Once engaged to conduct an unannounced adversary simulation exercise against a government agency ‘Blue Team’, GovTech’s Red Team starts preparations right away.
 As early as a month and a half before D-Day, the Red Team starts gathering information and setting up the custom infrastructure and tools it needs to launch the attack.

 D-Day minus two days: setting the trap 0800: The game is afoot!
 Two days ahead of D-Day, Red Team sets the attack on Blue Team’s assets in motion.